evolbioinfo/goalign/docs/commands/consensus.md

-      --auto-detect        Auto detects input format (overrides -p, -x and -u) -u, --clustal            Alignment is in clustal? default fasta --ignore-identical   Ignore duplicated sequences that have the same name and same sequences --input-strict       Strict phylip input format (only used with -p) -x, --nexus              Alignment is in nexus? default fasta --no-block           Write Phylip sequences without space separated blocks (only used with -p)
+      --auto-detect        Auto detects input format (overrides -p, -x and -u) -u, --clustal            Alignment is in clustal? default fasta --ignore-identical   Ignore duplicated sequences that have the same name and same sequences --ignore-gaps        Ignore gaps (except if only gaps on the column) --ignore-n           Ignore Ns  (except if only N on the column) --input-strict       Strict phylip input format (only used with -p) -x, --nexus              Alignment is in nexus? default fasta --no-block           Write Phylip sequences without space separated blocks (only used with -p)